-I started off using a power circular saw to cut the PVC, but the pipe kept slipping away from me and some of the pieces even broke or cracked.
-If I’d have had a clamp to hold the PVC down with, it might have worked.
-Regardless, I didn’t, so I broke out my hand saw.
-It took a little longer and required more physical exertion, but it probably ended up being safer in the end.
+I began by using a power circular saw to cut the PVC, but the pipe kept slipping away from me and some of the pieces even broke or cracked.
+If I had had a clamp to hold the PVC down with, it might have worked.
+Regardless, I didn’t, so I broke out my handsaw.
+It took a little longer and required more physical exertion, but it was probably safer in the end.

-- I painted all the pieces before putting them together.
-Lay out some plastic (I did mine in my garage) and place all the cut pieces, floor flanges, elbows, conduit fittings, and tees on it.
+2 .
+Before putting the pieces together, paint them.
+Lay out some plastic (I made mine in my garage) and place all the cut pieces, floor flanges, elbows, conduit fittings, and tees on it.

-Get those curtains hung and admire your work!
+Now it’s time to hang your curtains and admire your work!
 I did

 - 10’ long, 3/4” diameter PVC pipe – $2.44 each